 This article will introduce the 5 best food thickening agents in your jelly production.

 Jelly is a semi-solid jelly-like food made of edible sugar and food thickening agent, supplemented with acidifier, coloring agent and flavoring and so on.
 Jelly products originated from foreign countries, it has elastic and smooth texture, sweet and sour taste, as well as bright and attractive appearance, so it is widely favored by the public.
 Because of the unique development advantage of jelly products in the field of snack food FMCG, the large number of enterprises have been attracted to enter the jelly market.

-In the jelly production process, the key technical point is the food thickening agent, namely the application of jelly gelling agent.
+In the jelly production process, the key technical point is the food thickening agent, namely the application of the jelly gelling agent.
 Although the amount of food thickening agents added to jelly products is extremely low, they have a decisive effect on the shape of the jelly, giving it elasticity and plasticity.

-Food thickening agent is one of the most commonly used food additives in the food industry, GB 2760-2014 food additive use health standards clearly defined the use limits of nearly 40 kinds of thickeners in 16 categories of food, including the use limits of a variety of food thickeners in jelly products.
+The food thickening agent is one of the most commonly used food additives in the food industry, GB 2760-2014 food additive use health standards clearly defined the use limits of nearly 40 kinds of thickeners in 16 categories of food, including the use limits of a variety of food thickeners in jelly products.

 PART 02: Food Thickening Agents

-2.1 of Food Thickening Agents
+2.1 Sources and Classification of Food Thickening Agents